Configure and Manage Cluster Links on Confluent Cloud¶

 arrayTip

-The security configuration must include the API key and secret associated with the cluster resource against which you are running the REST API commands, not the Cloud user API key.
-For more information on creating a resource-specific key, see Create a resource-specific API key.
+The security configuration must include the API key and secret resource-scoped for the cluster against which you are running the REST API commands.
+For more information on creating an API key, see Add an API key.

 (optional) additional configurations in the